 Co-branding Strategy

 Co-branding, a strategic alliance between multiple brands, is a powerful method for creating innovative products and enhancing brand equity.
+Different types of co-branding include:

 Global Branding Strategy

-Here are the key elements of global branding strategies:
+Key elements of global branding strategies include:

 Examples of Successful Corporate Branding Strategies